Keyondunker/Vector-Nest-Provider/README.md

 ### 3. Prepare the README file for Users and Providers

 Now you need to create a human-readable specification of your Product Category.
-Choose one of the provided templates of the `README.md` file.
-You can either go with a simple one (`README_template_simple.md`) if the definition might evolve over time or if you already have all of the answers you can use the comprehensive version (`README_template_comprehensive.md`).
 You have total freedom to shape this document in a way you think is best.
+However we provide two templates for inspiration (`README_template_1.md`: [here](./README_template_1.md)) and (`README_template_2.md`: [here](./README_template_2.md)).
 Rename the chosen file to `README.md` (this will override this, but that's fine).

 From now on the `README.md` will include basic information about your PC that might be interesting to Users.
 It also links to a Provider tutorial on how to easily integrate with your Product Category.
-So the last thing you need to do is customize the information by filling out the missing parts in the base `README.md` as well as in the `README_Become_a_Provider.md`.
+So the last thing you need to do is customize the information by filling out the missing parts in your PC's `README.md` as well as in the `README_Become_a_Provider.md`.

 ### 4. Grow Your Product Category